gardener/gardener/docs/api-reference/operator.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>GardenDeployment is the deployment configuration for the admission deployment in the garden cluster.
+<p>VirtualCluster is the deployment configuration for the admission deployment in the garden cluster.
 The garden deployment
 installs necessary resources in the virtual garden cluster e.g. RBAC that are necessary for the admission controller.</p>
 </td>
 </tr>